beeminder/blog/README.md

 large backlog would be impractical to do with unit tests.
 So we do so with snapshot tests.

+Also note that you may need to run `pnpm run cache:clear` to sync your local cache with any upstream raw source changes.
+If you fail to do so and push to GitHub, one or more snapshot tests may fail as obsolete in GitHub Actions, since each test is identified by a hash of its source.

 ## Production

 Commits merged to `master` are automatically deployed via Render.com.